pedromagueija/code-retreat-zurich-2015/README.md

 - Write TDD another version from scratch, but influenced by this "design".

 Disclaimer:
-The code seems to work for the common cases found on wikipedia (blinker, toad).
+- The code seems to work for the common cases found on wikipedia (blinker, toad).
 The glider, because it keeps "gliding", is a bit harder to check.
 The first three iteration match the pattern on wikipedia.

+-There is one single method that returns a value.
+The overriden toString on the Cell, so we could see something on the console.

 Conclusion:
 I always welcome comments so please feel free.